who I am

 I love vulnerable people.
 I'm talking both about those people who need support or simply for someone to affirm their humanity with dignity and love AND those who are living boldly and inviting others to do so.
 When vulnerability and empathy meet, beauty is born.
 I'm certain of it.

-I love stories, and I'm beginning to speak mine in ways I never have before, especially when it comes to be disabilities and history of childhood sexual abuse.
-Some stories aren't for everyone, but I hope those I do share create a sacred space here and invite others to be brave with me.
+I love stories, and I'm beginning to speak mine in ways I never have before, especially when it comes to be disabilities and history of childhood sexual abuse and trafficking.
+Some stories aren't for public consumption, but I hope those I do share create a sacred space here and invite others to be brave with me.

 Welcome, brave one.
 I'm glad you're here!